wheel58m/poet-tools-cs/README.md

 -   FindRhyme Method does not display a message if there are no rhymes for the input word.
 -   The program only finds traditional rhymes (ending sounds) but does not identify complex rhyming schemes like unconventional rhymes, internal rhymes, or phrase rhymes.

-## Instructions
+## Instructions & Usage

-1. Clone the repository.
-2. Open the project in your C# IDE of choice.
-3. Build and run the program.
-4. When prompted, enter the word you want to find a rhyme for.
-5. The program will display a list of all the words in the CMU Pronouncing Dictionary that share that same rhyming syllables.
+To use this program, build and run the program in your C# IDE of choice.
+From there a menu will load, input the number corresponding to the tool you would like to use.
+Currently there are two tools available.

+1. Find Rhyming Words Tool: Allows you to enter a word and find other words with similar sound patterns.
+2. Display Pronunciation Tool: Loads the sound pattern of a given word.

 ## Future Improvements